GeorginaSteele/orders-api/README.md

 ### Assumptions

 - `Order Line ID` corresponds to the id in the `orders_items` table in the db
+- notes are not required when adding an order item line

 ### API Framework